stacs-cp/tabulation-experiments/README.md

 Includes a special release of Savile Row based on 1.10.0 with additional flags `-tabulate2` and `-tabulate-diagnostics`, where `-tabulate2` is the version of tabulation corresponding to the paper.
-The `-tabulate` flag corresponds to the earlier CP 2018 paper.

 The other files are organised as follows: